stormchaserroleplaying/heroesinthestorm/Characters/Lineages/Demonic/index.md

 You may tick your Ability Clock twice to allow the undefinable power of the Abyss to spread unchecked through your body.
 You develop two of the listed traits, and may push yourself or take a Devil’s Bargain for more.
 * Serrated claws capable of scaling walls and ceilings.
 * Your form grows to twice its normal size.
-* Your bones warp into flexible cartilage that allows for greater mobility.
+* Your bones warp into flexible cartilage that allows for inhuman limb movement and passage through incredibly tight space.
 * Many eyes cover the upper portion of your face, allowing enhanced sight able to pierce magical influence and illusion.

 ### Sanguine Plague